WoongQ/RoboticAI2023_TVM/README.md

 ```
 python 2_opt_conv_autotvm.py
 ```
-This code uses a log file that I have previously found through auto-tuning.
+This code uses a log file(conv2d.log) that I have previously found through auto-tuning.
 If you want to try tuning yourself, uncomment the "tuner.tune" function in the code and run it.

 3. Using AutoScheduler
 ```
 python 3_opt_conv_autoscheduler.py
 ```
-This code uses a log file that I have previously found through auto-tuning.
+This code uses a log file(conv2d.json) that I have previously found through auto-tuning.
 If you want to try tuning yourself, uncomment the "task.tune" function in the code and run it.